Risks of California muni bankruptcies rising: Moody's

 “This inability and unwillingness to honor obligations to bondholders is relatively new in modern day U.S. public finance and still remains rare,” the credit agency said.

-Moody’s rates about a fifth of California’s 482 cities.
-Its lowest city ratings are Baa2 for Marysville unsecured debt and Montebello secured.
-Unsecured debt of the cities of Fresno, Azusa and Santa Ana are rated Baa1, one rank up from Baa2.

-Reporting by Joan Gralla in New York and Peter Henderson in San Francisco; Additional reporting by Caryn Trokie in New York; Editing by Chizu Nomiyama, Matthew Lewis and Leslie Adler
+Reporting by Joan Gralla in New York; Additional reporting by Caryn Trokie in New York; Editing by Chizu Nomiyama and Matthew Lewis